 Another important part of choosing the perfect rehab center is making sure your desired center takes your insurance.
 Cost plays a large factor in choosing where you want to go for recovery.
 While your insurance may not cover the cost of a local drug rehab center, it may cover one that’s out of state.
 However, it may be worth it to spend good money on a rehab center that has all the treatment options you need.

-You may have to look outside of local rehab centers to find the best course of treatment, which would mean traveling elsewhere for rehab.
+You may have to look outside of local rehab centers to find the best course of treatment.
+This would mean having to travel elsewhere for rehab.
 This will require plenty of research and support from friends and family.

 The National Institute on Drug Abuse (NIDA) has published a resource guide to help you pick the best addiction treatment center for your needs.
 When choosing a center, ask yourself the following: